ats1999/Parsing-weather-data/README.md

 # Parsing-weather-data
 Aim of this project is to find weather information.
-Our job in this project is to extract weather information from 4-year data files.
+Our job in this project is to extract weather information from  data set.
 Information will be something like this, finding hottest day in a year, finding average temperature in a year, finding coldest temperature in a year, etc.
 # techonology
 JAVA